davidnwobi/NumericalToolBox/README.md

 MATRIXTOOLBOX::LDLTSolve(A, x, b);
 std::cout << x << "\n";
 ```
-Use Inverse Iteration to find the eigenvalue of a matrix nearest to an initial gues
+Use Inverse Iteration to find the eigenvalue of a matrix nearest to an initial guess.

 ```cpp
 A = { 3, 3, 2, 1, 1,